-Notes forming part of the financial statements for the period from 14 November 2022 (date of incorporation) to 31 December 2023 (continued)
+Notes forming part of the financial statements for the year ended 31 December 2024 (continued)

 Financial liabilities (continued)

 (iv) Derecognition

 A financial liability is derecognised when the obligation under the liability is discharged, cancelled or expires.

 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and a recognition of a new liability, the difference between the respective carrying amounts is recognised in profit or loss.